How to use the Arduino IDE: A Beginners guide. Quickly learn the

 When you create larger programs you may need to keep an eye on these

-numbers so you don't run out (of course you could use an Arduino
+numbers so you don't run out of memory (of course you could use an Arduino

 Mega2560 that has 256k Flash and 8k RAM!).